jroweboy/DemonHunterExperience/README.md

 ### Entering Metamorphosis (through skill or through Eye Beam)
 - "Now I am complete!"
 - "Feel the hatred of 10,000 years!"
 - "You are not prepared!"

+### Casting Night Fae "The Hunt"
+- "Feel the hatred of 10,000 years!"
+- "You are not prepared!"